 The ride is enjoyable and short.
 During the ferry trip, the eager salesman will try to sell you everything from t-shirts to souvenirs.
 We decided to spoil ourselves with beer and a cocktail (the Pina Colada was terrific).
 Even the waiter was very business-oriented and managed to sell us the drinks for 10 pesos more than we (later) saw on the menu. 🤑

 The ride is just enough to finish the drink, about 45 mins.
 When we stepped into Cozumel, there was the first strip of bars that were a bit louder and more touristy.
 But as soon as you leave the main road and enter San Miguel town, you get a nice feeling.
 The houses are tiny and colorful; you get this local feeling.
-At the beginning of the Cozumel experience, even before reaching our Airbnb apartment, we met Sergio, a guy who can fix you with anything.
-In a quick chat, he hooked us up with drinks and food, got us scooters for the next day's trip, and ensured that our guy was.
+At the beginning of the Cozumel experience, even before reaching our Airbnb apartment, we met Sergio, a guy who can fix you up with anything.
+In a quick chat, he hooked us up with drinks and food, got us scooters for the next day's trip.
 He runs a small grocery shop, but for us, he looked more like a local mayor with powerful connections everywhere.

 He gave us a good idea of renting the scooter and exploring the island in that way—the perfect way to spend our Saturday.